 - Participating in on-going in-service and education development opportunities, and participating in the ongoing development and evaluation of the program’s goals and objectives

-- Planning and implementing activities that meet the physical, intellectual, emotional and social needs of their students
+- Planning and implementing activities that meet the physical, intellectual, emotional, and social needs of your students

 - Providing a classroom environment that encourages parent participation